 The festival and parade take place over two days and see more than 75,000 people come out to celebrate.
 It now ranks as one of the largest LGBTQ festivals on the West Coast, and one of the five largest in the entire country.
 The 2017 Long Beach Pride Festival and Parade received hundreds of toy donations that it gave to children in need.
 Some of the past celebrities who participated in the pride event include The Bangles, Monica, Shannon, Jennifer Hudson, and The Village People.

+Bear in mind that this is the event program for 2019.
+Stay tuned for the 2020 program for Long Beach Pride, coming soon.
 The Long Beach Pride events will take place Saturday, May 18 through to Sunday, May 19, 2019, in Long Beach, California.
 This year marks the 35th anniversary of the first event.
 Though the organizers have not yet announced information about the parade, it will likely follow the same route as the 2018 parade did.
 At 9am on Saturday morning, guests can check out the Rainbow Run award ceremony and see who won awards from the past year.
 A pre-parade show with a celebrity guest will start at 9:45am and run until 10:30am when the parade starts.

 This route typically starts on Obispo Avenue and moves around the surrounding several blocks.
 Famous faces will be on hand to provide commentary and walk the parade route.
 Alexandra Billings and Jewels were a few of the famous faces on hand for the 2018 Long Beach Pride Parade.
 More than 200 floats and hundreds of individuals march the parade route each year.
 They toss candy and small gifts to the crowds waiting on each side of the road.
 You can visit the official Long Beach Pride Parade website to join the parade or simply find a good viewing spot along the route.